fox32-arch/fox32rom/README.md

 ## Getting Started

+Stable releases are available on the [Releases page](https://github.com/fox32-arch/fox32rom/releases).

-Prebuilt binaries are available on the [GitHub Actions page](https://github.com/fox32-arch/fox32rom/actions).
+Prebuilt binaries of the latest commit are also available on the [GitHub Actions page](https://github.com/fox32-arch/fox32rom/actions).

 ## License
 This project is licensed under the [MIT license](LICENSE).